 Professional development in highly encouraged at Somerset Academy South Homestead.
 Somerset holds a variety of professional development sessions that provide teachers with the opportunity to collaborate and share best practices, with heavy emphasis on essential education topics, such as data, new Florida Standards and Differentiated Instruction.
-Furthermore, teachers bi-weekly meetings every to ensure that staff members are communicating between departments and grade levels.
+Furthermore, teachers meet by Department on a monthly bases during our school-wide FOCUS block to ensure that staff members are communicating by grade levels.